Helps with the costs of caring for orphaned children or children who are unable to be cared for by their parents.

-- you provide care for the child at least 35% of the time
+- you care for the child at least 35% of the time

-- the child doesn’t get an orphan pension from the Department of Veterans' Affairs, and
+- the child doesn’t receive an orphan pension from the Department of Veterans' Affairs

-- you and the child satisfy residency requirements
+- you and the child meet the residence rules, or

 One of the following must also apply:

-- the child's parents or adoptive parents are both deceased
+- the child’s parents or adoptive parents have both died

-- the child is a refugee and hasn’t lived in Australia at any time with one or both parents, and the child’s parents are outside Australia or their whereabouts are unknown, or
+- the child is a refugee who hasn’t lived in Australia with their parents, and:

-- one of the child's parents is deceased and the other parent is:
+- one of the child’s parents has died and the other parent is:

 - in a psychiatric institution or nursing home for an indefinite period, or